metno/S-ENDA-documentation/source/devel_environ.rst

 Generic configuration
 =====================

 1. Create a folder for the development environment.
-This is usually your git repository folder.
+This is usually your git repository folder where your code resides.

   .. code-block:: bash